-- (i) The Disciplinary Judge may designate the investigator(s) and/or one or more other members of the Bar of this court to prosecute a disciplinary matter. - (ii) Prosecutors are authorized to administer oaths and to issue subpoenas and may investigate the matter further before and after filing a complaint.

-(E) Complaint and Hearing.

-- (i) The prosecutor's filing of a complaint will initiate a civil action.
+- (C) Review by Disciplinary Judge.
+After review of the investigative report, the Disciplinary Judge must: - (i) dismiss the grievance; - (ii) refer the matter to another disciplinary authority and/or, with the attorney's consent, impose measures short of discipline; or - (iii) designate one or more members of the bar of this court to prosecute the matter. - (D) Prosecutor. - The Disciplinary Judge may designate the investigator(s) and/or one or more other members of the Bar of this court to prosecute a disciplinary matter. - (ii) Prosecutors are authorized to administer oaths and to issue subpoenas and may investigate the matter further before and after filing a complaint. - (E) Complaint and Hearing. - The prosecutor's filing of a complaint will initiate a civil action.
 The Disciplinary Judge or another Article III judge who has not filed a grievance against the attorney will preside. - (ii) The complaint must adequately inform the attorney of the alleged misconduct.
-It must be served pursuant to Fed.R.
-Civ.
+It must be served pursuant to Fed.
+R. Civ.
 P. 4.
 A complaint may be amended. - (iii) The presiding judge must promptly hold a conference to set a schedule for all proceedings. - (iv) The Federal Rules of Evidence apply.
-The presiding judge will determine whether and to what extent the Federal Rules of Civil Procedure apply. - (v) Evidence must be presented in open court.
+The presiding judge will determine whether and to what extent the Federal Rules of Civil Procedure apply.

+- (v) Evidence must be presented in open court.
 Neither party has a right to a jury.
 Misconduct must be proved by clear and convincing evidence.
-The parties must be permitted to present evidence and argument as to the merits, mitigation, and appropriate discipline, if any. - (vi) Within a reasonable time after the close of the evidence, the presiding judge must issue Findings of Fact and

-Conclusions of Law and specify the disciplinary action to be taken, if any.
+The parties must be permitted to present evidence and argument as to the merits, mitigation, and appropriate discipline, if any. - (vi) Within a reasonable time after the close of the evidence, the presiding judge must issue Findings of Fact and Conclusions of Law and specify the disciplinary action to be taken, if any. - (F) Decision.

-(F) Decision.
 Entry of an order imposing discipline is final and appealable to the United States Court of Appeals for the Ninth Circuit.
 If disbarment, suspension, or public censure is imposed, the clerk of court must notify the clerk of the Court of Appeals for the Ninth Circuit and the disciplinary authorities in the jurisdictions in which the attorney is admitted to practice.